openmc-dev/openmc/docs/source/usersguide/input.rst

 .. _IUPAC Isotopic Compositions of the Elements 2009:
     http://pac.iupac.org/publications/pac/pdf/2011/pdf/8302x0397.pdf

-``<default_xs>`` Element
+``<default_temperature>`` Element
 ------------------------

-In some circumstances, the cross-section identifier may be the same for many or all nuclides in a given problem.
-In this case, rather than specifying the ``xs=...`` attribute on every nuclide, a ``<default_xs>`` element can be used to set the default cross-section identifier for any nuclide without an identifier explicitly listed.
-This element has no attributes and accepts a 3-letter string that indicates the default cross-section identifier, e.g. "70c".
+In some circumstances, the temperature may be the same for many or all materials in a given problem.
+In this case, rather than specifying the ``<temperature>`` element on every material, a ``<default_temperature>`` element can be used to set the default material temperature for any material without an explicitly provided temperature.
+This element has no attributes and accepts a maximum 6-character string that indicates the default temperature rounded to the nearest integer in units of Kelvin, e.g. "294K".

   *Default*: None